Thomas C. Ayers's Collection

 Description:

 Portraits 10.
 Here is a steam locomotive portrait of Pennsylvania Railroad engine #6100, the S-1 (6-4-4-6) "Big Engine" built in Juniata during January of 1939 and retired in January of 1949 after just ten years of experimental service.
-In this context, it's just departed Chicago's Union Station with the westbound "Trail Blazer."
+In this context, it's just departed Chicago's Union Station with the eastbound "Trail Blazer."
 The photographer's name, the exact date, and the location are not recorded. (#61 of 72)

 Photo Date: